GSA/site-scanning-documentation/about/project-management/proposals/agency-bureau-website-directory.md

 Such a single, centralized file could be CSV (for easy downloading into spreadsheets) or YML (for easy reading).
 See [here](https://github.com/GSA/site-scanning-documentation/blob/main/about/project-management/prototypes/federal_websites.csv) and [here](https://github.com/GSA/site-scanning-documentation/blob/main/about/project-management/prototypes/federal-websites.yml) for examples of what the files could look like.

 A file such as this would be very large, but would still be very manageable by those without software and technical skills.
-By having basic norms such as keeping the file alphabetized by agency, then bureau, then website would make the file more usable as well.
+Having basic norms such as keeping the file alphabetized by agency, then bureau, then website would make the file more usable as well.

 3) Create a decentralized, standardized file